Entries from December 2011 ↓

 What kid wouldn’t love to write a holiday story filled with such hope, whimsy, or intrigue?

 Award-winning WriteShop StoryBuilders card decks help to jumpstart a creative writing project by providing children with the basic elements of a story—character, character trait, setting, and plot—laying a foundation for a joyful writing experience with some clever surprises thrown in along the way.

-During the holidays, use the Christmas Mini-Builder to occupy bored or antsy kids and teens with these fun writing prompts.
-You get 96 cards to download and print, along with lots of suggestions for writing games and activities.
+During the holidays, use the Christmas Mini-Builder to occupy bored or antsy kids and teens with these fun Christmas writing prompts.
+For only $3.95, you get 96 cards to download and print, along with lots of suggestions for writing games and activities.